 Perspective is objects getting smaller as they go farther off into the distance.
 A basic example of this can be seen by looking at a cube.
 Even though all sides of it are even the sides that are further away from the viewer will appear smaller.
 The larger the object the more noticeable this will be.

 Perspective drawing is taking the effect described above into account and portraying it in a correct and realistic way.
 You can practice by drawing basic three dimensional objects such as cubes and cylinders from different angles.
 Later on this will help you draw more complex shapes and even anime character.

 3. Learn Some Basic Anatomy

 You don’t need to be a doctor to draw people but some basic anatomical knowledge will definitely help.
 Knowing the proportions and placement of different body parts will help you avoid making mistakes when drawing people.
-In anime certain proportions may be exaggerated but overall most anime characters are still based on real people.
+In anime certain proportions may be exaggerated but overall anime and manga characters are still usually based on real anatomy.